rsekman/ddb_ipc/README.md

 ```

 Available commands and their call signatures are listed below.
-Arguments are specified as `name::type`, followed by a `?` if the argument is optional, and `=default` if there is a default value..
+Arguments are specified as `name::type`, followed by a `?` if the argument is optional, and `=default` if there is a default value.
 Additional range restrictions may apply.

 - `play` start the player